manoj-anandan25/offline_voicebot/README.md

 An Offline Voice Assistant created with Vosk, Tkinter, and Python.A fully offline voice assistant built using the Vosk speech recognition engine and Pyttsx3 text-to-speech.
 Designed with a Tkinter GUI, this assistant supports both voice and text input, offers real-time transcription, and is ideal for environments with no internet access.

-Offline Voice Assistant (Python, Vosk, Tkinter)
-1.Go to the official Vosk model page:
+Offline Voice Assistant (Python, Vosk, Tkinter) step 1.Go to the official Vosk model page:
 👉 https://alphacephei.com/vosk/models
-2.Scroll to find:
+step 2.Scroll to find:
 vosk-model-small-en-us-0.15
 Or directly use this link:
 👉 Download vosk-model-small-en-us-0.15
-3.Extract the .zip file after downloading.
-4.Place the folder in your project directory and load it in your code.
+step 3.Extract the .zip file after downloading. step 4.Place the folder in your project directory and load it in your code.

 🔧 Tech Stack:
 `Python`, `Vosk`, `Pyttsx3`, `Tkinter`, `SoundDevice`, `JSON`, `Multithreading`